Member Login | Sign Up

 Companies use a variety of materials to create socks for tennis – here are a few that are common:

-When buying a pair of socks, consider the materials as a factor for gauging the type of performance they’ll offer.
+When buying a pair of socks, consider the materials to gauge the type of performance they’ll offer.

 If comfort is a priority, look for socks with added padding in the toes, forefoot, arches, and heels.
 You may also appreciate moisture control and breathable socks to help keep your feet dry.